emso-c/stream-analyser/README.md

       # phrases are normalized when finding phrases by default but this behavior can be avoided using `normalize` argument.
       phrase, occurance = analyser.most_used_phrase(normalize=False)
       print(phrase, occurance)
-      # lol 68 (notice that occurance count is decreased)
+      # lol 68 (notice that occurance count has decreased)
       ```

     - `find_messages`: Searches for messages.
 Can be filtered in various ways.